craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Magical Items of Note.md

 - Heretical Stone
 	- > A dark black sphere of unmarked obsidian.
 The center seems to dully pulse, but it must be a trick of the light.
 Created by [[Qiell Tilemundon]].
-	- As an action, you may enable or disable the stone's
+	- As an action, you may enable or disable the stone's field.
+		- This field extends ten feet in every direction around the stone.
+This field is not visible without magical means of detection.
+		- Creatures inside the field are resistant to radiant damage and vulnerable to necrotic damage.
+		- When a creature inside the field casts a spell, if the creature is a divine caster (see [[How the Weave becomes Magic]]) they must succeed on a DC 17 arcana check or the spell is countered.
+	- Currently possessed by [[Shu Ameda]] of [[Cathouse Game]]

 ## Weapons
 - Magni Liberatoris Nostri Temporis